Media Slant is Contagious: Econometric Framework

-The first stage (\ref{eq:fs}), combined with Equation (\ref{eq:ols}), can be estimated with two-stage least squares (2SLS) to procure causal estimates for the local average treatment effect $\theta$.
-To facilitate the interpretation of the coefficients, we standardize the instrument, endogenous regressor, and outcome by dividing the original values by the standard deviations.
-Standard errors are two-way-clustered by newspaper and county.\footnote{We show that our results are also significant when standard errors are clustered by state.}
+Combining the first stage (\ref{eq:fs}) and Equation (\ref{eq:ols}), we can obtain causal estimates for the local average treatment effect $\theta$ using two-stage least squares (2SLS).
+To facilitate the coefficient interpretation, we standardize the instrument, endogenous regressor, and outcome by dividing the original values by the standard deviations.
+Standard errors are clustered by state or, for robustness checks, by census division or without clustering.
+Our baseline regression weights newspapers by circulation, with robustness checks on weighting reported in Appendix \ref{sec:app:weights}.

-Our estimates use weighted regressions.
-Most newspapers serve more than one county, yet the circulation across counties is unevenly distributed.
-To account for how much each newspaper is influenced by the channel position in its associated counties, newspaper-county observations are weighted by a newspaper's circulation in that county.\footnote{We demonstrate robustness to other weighting schemes, including a variant of the approach in \citet{MartinYurukoglu2017AER} which weights by the number of households in a locality surveyed by Nielsen.}